debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/extended-position/readme.md

 :::tip Notes
 1. The payload contains the listened BLE beacons (up to 4, it is configurable using *ble_beacon_cnt* parameter), during *ble_beacon_timeout* delay.
 2. If less than 4 BLE beacons are listened to, the payload is reduced.
-3. Short ID is not supported for eddystone url beacons.
+3. Short ID is not supported for Eddystone url beacons.
 4. Refer to the application not [AN-006_Position_BLE_filtering](../../../D-Reference/DocLibrary_R/AbeewayTrackers_R.md#application-notes) for more details.
 :::